 Exhibitions are a vibrant aspect of the creative life at Brown University.
 There are many opportunities for students to submit their work for juried, curated or open calls across campus.

-List Art houses exhibition spaces that are primarily dedicated, during the academic year, to the display of student work.
+The List Art Building houses exhibition spaces that are primarily dedicated, during the academic year, to the display of student work.
 Space is assigned to students one semester in advance by lottery.
-During the Spring semester List Art Student Galleries are almost exclusively dedicated to the exhibition of Senior Capstone Exhibitions.
+During the Spring semester the List Art Building Student Galleries are almost exclusively dedicated to the exhibition of Senior Capstone Exhibitions.

 Other galleries that support the exhibit of student work are located in the Granoff Center for Creative Arts, the Faunce Student Center, Hillel Center and the Sarah Doyle Gallery.